• Skip to primary navigation

 Traditionally, this area was known for sheep and agricultural farming (done on small plots of land).
 The ingredients used in so many regional Italian recipes are the direct result of the surrounding environment and economics of the area.

-My dad’s family were farmers in this area for centuries and the influence can easily be seen in the simplicity of so many of the dishes.
+My dad’s family were farmers in this area for centuries.
+The influence can be seen in the simplicity of many dishes.
 My dad would love to tell us stories of his childhood.
 Somehow, they would often revolve around him losing sheep and big bowls of cavatelli.

-My mom would always make cavatelli on Father’s Day as this was one of my dad’s favorite dishes.
-Sometimes it was this recipe for Cavatelli with Tomato Ricotta Sauce and other times it would be this simple recipe for cavatelli e rapini.
+My mom always made cavatelli on Father’s Day as this was one of my dad’s favorite dishes.
+Sometimes, it was this recipe for cavatelli with ricotta and tomato sauce; other times, she would make this simple dish of cavatelli e rapini.

-This post is dedicated to the loving memory of my dad ♥
+And to my dear dad, this post is dedicated to your loving memory ♥

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.